nicktolhurst/nicktolhurst.github.io/_pages/about.md

 Infrastructure engineer and DevOps enthusiast.
 I love being outdoors, climbing, adventuring, and spending time with my dogs.

 This blog is a journey of professional growth, as I deep-dive and discover new technologies, tips & tricks and hacks to share and discuss.

-I understand my limitations, and I encourage discussions and conversations to gain deeper a understanding.